gemc/home/_includes/notes/particles-note.md

 **gparticle**

 The `gparticle` option allows to control the Geant4 particle gun.
-For the complete list of parameter that can be passed to it: `gemc help gparticle`.
+For the complete list of parameters that can be passed to it: `gemc help gparticle`.

 Some of them:
 - `name`: Particle name (mandatory),  for example "proton".